luci/luci-go/milo/README.md

 ** Base templates go under appengine/frontend/templates/[[Theme Name]]/includes
 ** Actual templates go under appengine/frontend/templates/[[Theme Name]]/pages
 * Static resources (css, javascript, images, etc) go under /frontend/static/[[Theme Name]].
-This boundry isn't enforced, this is just by convention, so one theme is allowed to use resources in other themes (but it is not recommended)
+This boundary isn't enforced, this is just by convention, so one theme is allowed to use resources in other themes (but it is not recommended)
 * Add the Theme Name into the map in appengine/settings/theme.go:THEMES

 # Seeding data for local development